fbpx

 Leah Stafford

-Leigh has worked in the wine industry on and off since 1990 and has been a wine educator since 1996.
+Leah has worked in the wine industry on and off since 1990 and has been a wine educator since 1996.
 She became a wine judge in 2018 through the UCDavis program.
-Leah is a certified specialist of wine, Certified American Wine Expert, WSET3, Sommelier and grow her own grapes, making wine with her husband.
+Leah is a certified specialist of wine, Certified American Wine Expert, WSET3, Sommelier, grows her own grapes, and makes wine with her husband.

 Competition